 Furthermore, our owned and in-licensed patents may be subject to a reservation of rights by one or more third parties.
 For example, the research resulting in certain of our owned and in-licensed patent rights and technology was funded in part by the U.S. government.
 As a result, the U.S. government has certain rights, including march-in rights, to such patent rights and technology.
 When new technologies are developed with government funding, the government generally obtains certain rights in any resulting patents, including a non-exclusive license authorizing the government to use the invention.
-For example, our licensors, including The Broad Institute, Inc. ("Broad"), have granted the U.S. government a non-exclusive, non-transferable, irrevocable, paid-up license to practice or have practiced for or on behalf of the United States, the inventions described in certain of our in-licensed patents and patent applications, including certain aspects of our in-licensed cRISPR technology.
+For example, our licensors, including The Broad Institute, Inc. ("Broad"), have granted the U.S. government a non-exclusive, non-transferable, irrevocable, paid-up license to practice or have practiced for or on behalf of the United States, the inventions described in certain of our in-licensed patents and patent applications, including certain aspects of our in-licensed CRISPR technology.
 If the government decides to exercise these rights, it is not required to engage us as its contractor in connection with doing so.
 These rights may permit the U.S. government to disclose our confidential information to third parties and to exercise march-in rights to use or allow third parties to use our licensed technology.
 The U.S. government can exercise its march-in rights if it determines that action is necessary because we fail to achieve practical application of the government-funded technology, because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
 In addition, our rights in such inventions may be subject to certain requirements to manufacture products embodying such inventions in the United States.
-Any exercise by the government of prospects.
+Any exercise by the government of any of the foregoing rights could harm our competitive position, business, financial condition, results of operations, and prospects.